-Second step is to love your audience.
+The second step is to love your audience.
 Just think about the information that you have that your audience needs.
 In doing that you’ll realize that it’s not about you after all.
 It’s just about them.
 If you feel really motivated about helping others in delivering your message it’ll help you take the focus off yourself.
 That results in your delivering powerful & persuasive message.

 Use Motivating Music

 My third trick is to put a motivating song in your head as you’re walking out on stage.
 The BeeGee’s Staying Alive comes to mind.
-Walk out on stage like John Travolta in the first scene of Saturday Night Fever. (scroll to about .30) Of course whatever song motivates you.
+Walk on stage like John Travolta in the first scene of Saturday Night Fever. (scroll to about .30) Of course, use whatever song motivates you.
 Listen to it before you speak, then let it roll on in your head as you swagger on stage. 🙂

 Control Your Body–Don’t Let it Control You